lee2sman/dotfiles/README.md

 dotfiles
 ========

 This is my dotfiles repo to quickly clone and get started on a new computer and to hold my settings in case I lose anything or my computer dies.
+There is installer.sh file to simplify the install process and make it less manual.

 **Notes:** I use [Fishshell](https://fishshell.com/) rather than Bash / Zsh.
 I type in [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout).
 I use Neovim and vim-keys.
 I use the i3 window manager without a desktop environment.
 I use Alpine to check my email.
 I use these dotfiles on my main machine as well as on Windows Subsystem for Linux on my teaching/work machine.